U.S. flag

 How was I selected to be in this survey?

 Your privacy is protected by the Privacy Act of 1974 (5 U.S.C.
 Section 552a).
 There are a limited number of uses of your data that are permitted under the Privacy Act.
 You can find a list of these uses in the System of Records Notice (SORN).
 For this survey, the SORNs are named: COMMERCE/Census -3, Demographic Survey Collection (Census Bureau Sampling Frame) and COMMERCE/CENSUS-5, Decennial Census Programs.
-All survey responses will be combined with the answers of many others and reported in a summary form.
+All survey responses are combined with the answers of many others and reported in a summary form.
 Our interest is only in the combination of all responses and not anyone’s individual answers.
 Your name and any other identifying information will never be associated with the answers you provide on surveys – this information is only collected for contact purposes so that we may send you invitations to future surveys.

 By law, the Census Bureau is required to keep your answers confidential.
 All information to be collected is protected under the confidentiality provisions of Title 13 U.S.C.